Intel buys Moovit transit app for $900 million to help develop robotaxis

 The price paid was nearly twice the $500 million valuation when Moovit last raised money in 2018.
 Intel owned about 7% of Moovit through a previous equity investment and paid about $840 million in cash to assume full ownership.

-The deal talks started with Moonvit seeking to do a capital raise before the novel coronavirus outbreak globally, according to a source familiar with the negotiations.
-Moonvit had enough cash to sustain itself for about a year, and when the economic impact of the pandemic became evident, it decided to explore an outright sale to Intel, the source added.
+The deal talks started with Moovit seeking to do a capital raise before the novel coronavirus outbreak globally, according to a source familiar with the negotiations.
+Moovit had enough cash to sustain itself for about a year, and when the economic impact of the pandemic became evident, it decided to explore an outright sale to Intel, the source added.
 The deal was negotiated in 40 days through virtual meetings, according to the source.

 “Moovit is an acquisition that fills some very critical gaps that we have going forward,” Mobileye CEO Amnon Shashua told Reuters.